Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 Generally speaking, Thailand is a relatively safe and friendly country, although it is not certainly the safest country on Earth.

-Crime rates are medium/high with a lot of scams happening especially in tourist-crowded areas and the typical places like bus-stations.
+Crime rates are medium/high with a lot of scams happening especially in tourist-crowded areas and typical places like bus-stations.

 If you meet stray dogs, stop and try to reason with them, riding away won’t do you any good.
 Some people carry pepper spray but we are absolutely against that… bring some dog food rather.